jnprogrammer/meanCrypto/README.md

-#meanCrypto, mean stack app of my own design
+#meanCrypto, mean stack app that lets you view prices for different cryptocurrency and pulls data from a bitcoin blogsite.